nsat/space-services-user-guide/Fundamentals.md

 ## Antennas & Apertures (Cameras)
 Various antennas are made available on the Software Defined Radio (SDR) payload.
 Some antennas allow for Tx/Rx while others are Rx only.
 Spire provides utilities for RF capture and receive.

-The Imaging Payload Interface (IPI) payload provides customer with access to one or more cameras.
+The Imaging Payload Interface (IPI) payload provides user with access to one or more cameras.
 Spire provides an SDK and utilities for managing and acquiring images.

 ## Attitude Control